jsa2/caOptics/readme.md

 After completing the pre-requisites and reading this readme file, consider following:

-1. reportOnly policies are not considered terminating
+1. reportOnly policies are not considered terminating:
  Read: [``scope``](#scope)

 2. run each scan with [``--clearPolicyCache``](#parameters)